Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 On the Data Migration page, click Create Migration Job in the upper-right corner.
 The Create Migration Job page is displayed.

-Step 2: Configure the source and target connection
+Step 2: Configure the source and target connections

-On the Create Migration Job page, configure the source and target connection.
+On the Create Migration Job page, configure the source and target connections.

 Enter a job name, which must start with a letter and must be less than 60 characters.
 Letters (A-Z, a-z), numbers (0-9), underscores (_), and hyphens (-) are acceptable.